grafana/grafana/docs/sources/administration/configuration.md

 ### catalog_app_enabled

-Available to Grafana administrators only, the plugin marketplace app is set to `false` by default.
+Available to Grafana administrators only, the plugin catalog app is set to `false` by default.
 Set it to `true` to enable the app.

 For more information, refer to [Plugin catalog]({{< relref "../plugins/catalog.md" >}}).